MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-D--Securing-Built-In-Administrator-Accounts-in-Active-Directory.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-## Appendix D: Securing Built-In Administrator Accounts in Active Directory
+## Appendix D: Securing Built-in Administrator Accounts in Active Directory
 In each domain in Active Directory, an Administrator account is created as part of the creation of the domain.
 This account is by default a member of the Domain Admins and Administrators groups in the domain, and if the domain is the forest root domain, the account is also a member of the Enterprise Admins group.

 Use of a domain's Administrator account should be reserved only for initial build activities, and possibly, disaster-recovery scenarios.
 To ensure that an Administrator account can be used to effect repairs in the event that no other accounts can be used, you should not change the default membership of the Administrator account in any domain in the forest.
 Instead, you should secure the Administrator account in each domain in the forest as described in the following section and detailed in the step-by-step instructions that follow.